Function-Correcting $b$-symbol Codes for Locally $(\lambda, \rho,b)$-Functions: Introduction

-Lenz et al. introduced the concept of Function-Correcting Codes (FCCs) in \cite{Lenz2023}, where it was shown that FCCs are equivalent to irregular-distance codes.
+Lenz et al. introduced the concept of function-correcting codes (FCCs) in \cite{Lenz2023}, where it was shown that FCCs are equivalent to irregular-distance codes.
 This equivalence highlights that the ability of an FCC to protect a specific function of the message corresponds to designing codes with varying error-correction capabilities across different parts of the message.
-Xia et al. \cite{Xia2023} extended the concept of Function-Correcting Codes (FCCs) from binary symmetric channels to symbol-pair read channels, introducing a new coding paradigm tailored to scenarios where data are accessed in overlapping symbol pairs rather than individual symbols.
+Xia et al. \cite{Xia2023} extended the concept of function-correcting codes from binary symmetric channels to symbol-pair read channels, introducing a new coding paradigm adapted to settings where data are accessed in overlapping symbol pairs rather than individual symbols.
 In \cite{Singh2025}, Singh et al. advanced the theory by developing function-correcting codes for $b$-symbol read channels over finite fields and provided the notion of irregular $b$-distance codes.
-Optimal redundancy plays a crucial role in the design and analysis of Function-Correcting Codes (FCCs).
-In \cite{Lenz2023,Premlal2024,Singh2025,Xia2023}, the authors have provided either exact values for optimal redundancy or established upper and lower bounds for it, offering key insights into the efficiency limits of FCCs.
-The optimal redundancy of Function-Correcting Codes (FCCs) in the classical setting is discussed in \cite{Ge2025}, where the authors present improved results over those previously established in \cite{Lenz2023}.
+Optimal redundancy plays a crucial role in the design and analysis of function-correcting codes.
+In \cite{Lenz2023,Premlal2024,Singh2025,Xia2023}, the authors provided either exact values for optimal redundancy or established upper and lower bounds for it, offering key insights into the efficiency limits of FCCs.
+The optimal redundancy of function-correcting codes for the Hamming weight function and the Hamming weight distribution function is discussed in \cite{Ge2025}, where the authors improved the known bounds established in \cite{Lenz2023}.
 In \cite{Ly2025}, Hoang Ly and Emina Soljanin demonstrated that the bound on optimal redundancy is tight for sufficiently large finite fields, establishing it as an upper bound in such cases.
 Building on this result, they proposed an encoding scheme that achieves the optimal redundancy.
-Motivated by these two limiting cases, they further conjectured that the bound remains a valid upper bound across all finite fields.
+Motivated by these two limiting cases over the binary field, they further conjectured that the bound remains a valid upper bound across all finite fields.
+In Table \ref{tabredundancy}, we briefly list known bounds on the optimal redundancy of function-correcting codes for locally bounded functions.